samSterns/BusMall/plan.md

     - the previous 3 images (so not to repeat)
     - dynamically renderd table

-design sketch out in notebook for the 2 pages and some css choices
+design sketched out in notebook for the 2 pages and some css choices
+---Tasks------
+1- render images CHECK but still need to get rid of buble and add border 2- no repeats
+3- track data for one game and over multiple games
+4- render results with that data
+5- add play again/reset button
+6- (create new branch that is branched off a branch)add chart to html, eslint (in global "chart: true"), and app js